funatsufumiya/GP_to_colored_curves/README.md

 Download whole code from GitHub's "Download ZIP" menu, and rename it to "GP to Colored Curves.zip", then drop it into Blender.

+- or check [Releases](https://github.com/funatsufumiya/GP_to_colored_curves/releases) and download ZIP files from there.
+(This may be older than latest, but maybe more stable.)

 ## Usage

 - Select a grease pencil (GP) object in Object Mode,